Skip to Main Content

 • Note that even if you cannot publish and archive your research data, because, e.g., your data contain personal information, sensitive personal data or confidential data, you can still publish the metadata of your research data..

-2. Where will the research data be opened and published?
-Research data are archived and published in a national or international repository when possible.
+2. Research data are archived and published in a national or international repository when possible.

 3. What part of the data will be opened and published?
 Will some part of the data be and erased and destroyed?